neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. function:: spine3d
+.. function:: h.spine3d(i, sec=section)

-    Syntax:
-        ``h.spine3d(i, sec=section)``

-    Description:
     Return 0 or 1 depending on whether a spine exists at this point.